Join us for an adventure in flavor!

 What is Fasolada?

-A pot of bean soup simmering for hours is universal.
-Its existence is traced back to ancient times and is popular throughout the world as a healthy, yet cheap, way to feed the family.
+A pot of bean soup simmering for hours is a classic in many cultures, dating back to ancient times.
+It’s a healthy and economical way to feed the family.
 Over time what was considered “poor man’s food” has gained respect that it deserves in modern times.

 Fasolada, or Fasoulada, is a Greek soup of white beans, vegetables and olive oil and can be found all over the Mediterranean and neighboring Arabic and Levantine regions, of course with different versions and names.
 It might be known as fagiolata in Italy, Feijoada in Portugal and Brazil, Fasole in Romania, Fabada in Spain, Kuru Fasulye in Turkey or Fasoulia in many Arabic countries.